microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

 Words = " I weigh 90\,7 KG    "
 ```

 Note that here, like everywhere in XML, we're using "opposite quotes" (whichever kind of quote you use to delineate the attribute value, don't use it _in_ the attribute value, except as an entity).
-So these are equvalent:
+So these are equivalent:

 ```xml
 Words = " 'Hello', 'world' "